 The oil is derived from the fruit of the manketti tree.
 It's actually hand picked and harvested by rural African women!
 The fruit is very nutritious, but also has many useful and beneficial properties as a super emollient and protectant for hair and skin.

-Each seed contains a substantial amount of vitamin E, which is an antioxidant that helps deeply moisturize, soothe and fight free radicals.
+Each seed contains a substantial amount of vitamin E, which is an antioxidant that helps deeply moisturize, soothes and renews.
 It can also enhance the skin barrier and improve skin’s overall appearance for smoother, moisturized lips.
-Vitamin E, an oil-soluble antioxidant, helps fight free radicals and soothes the lips.
+Vitamin E, an oil-soluble antioxidant, helps soothes the lips.
 Mongongo seeds also feature linoleic acid, which is wonderful for calming skin irritation (like chapped lips).